-Since several new proposals were submitted to the EU, agreed upon by the European Council and European Parliament, in 2016 including the Entry-Exit System (EES) and the ETIAS visa waiver system, the EU Commission has found itself in a transitory position where changes to the EU Visa Policy need to be made in order to maintain a strong, efficient and secure Europe.
+Several new proposals were submitted to the EU in 2016 , agreed upon by the European Council and European Parliament, including the Entry-Exit System (EES) and the ETIAS visa waiver system.
+Since then, the EU Commission has found itself in a transitory position where changes to the EU Visa Policy need to be made in order to maintain a strong, efficient and secure Europe.

 Amendments to EU Common Visa Policy

-The European common visa policy is being updated this year in several aspects due to the pressure of increased security and health threats to the bloc.
+The European common visa policy is being updated in several ways due to the pressure of increased security and health threats to the bloc.
 The general aim of all new proposals, including the Europe ETIAS visa, is to heighten security levels, control irregular migration and facilitate travel for legitimate tourists and trade.

-The EU Commissioner for Migration, Home Affairs and Citizenship, Dimitris Avramopoulos, stated, when announcing the amendments to the EU Common Visa Policy, that the proposed reforms will improve cooperation with non-EU countries and allow tourists who follow the proper procedures, regarding European visa application and regulations, to be considered for certain benefits.
+The amendments to the EU Common Visa Policy were announced by the EU Commissioner for Migration, Home Affairs, and Citizenship, Dimitris Avramopoulos.
+Avramopoulos stated that the proposed reforms will improve cooperation with non-EU countries and allow tourists who follow the proper procedures for European visa application and regulations, to be considered for certain benefits.

-10% of the GDP of the EU comes from the travel and tourism sector therefore it is high on the list of priorities for member states to ensure a controlled, stable and secure visa system.
-The changes have been set forth to guarantee the continuation of this exceptional fact and improve the positive impact of having a straightforward travel visa system in place in Europe.
+10% of the GDP of the EU comes from the travel and tourism sector.
+Therefore, therefore it is high on the list of priorities for member states to ensure a controlled, stable and secure visa system.
+The changes are being implemented to improve the positive impact of having a straightforward travel visa system in place in Europe.

 - The EU has stated that by reducing decision time for visa applications from 15 to 10 days, it will facilitate the visa issuing process.